Documentation: PATHWISE

 Identifying AI and Cyber Educational Programs:

-We analyzed the post-secondary education history of identified emerging technology talent employee profiles.
-In particular, we focused on the Classification of Instructional Programs (CIP) codes, a standardized code defined by the NCES to identify instructional program specialties within educational institutions.
+We analyzed the post-secondary education requirements cited in identified emerging technology talent job postings.
+In particular, we focused on the Classification of Instructional Programs (CIP) codes, a standardized taxonomy defined by the NCES to identify instructional program specialties within educational institutions.
 We used the 6 digit CIP code as they are the most detailed level for instructional programs.

-All three methods resulted in the same set of top CIP codes for AI and Cyber profiles.
-Based on significant drops in frequencies, we include the top 8 CIPs for AI and top 5 CIPs for Cyber talent.
-Tables 2 and 3 provide the final list of AI and Cyber relevant CIPs
+All three methods resulted in the same set of top CIP codes for AI and cyber job postings.
+Based on significant drops in their frequencies, we include the top 6 CIPs for AI and top 5 CIPs for cyber talent.

 11.0701Computer Science